alexeagleson/docker-node-postgres-template/README.md

 ## Adding a pgAdmin Panel (Bonus)

 Here's a quick little bonus for those of you who are using PostgreSQL.
 Adding the pgAdmin panel container to this app setup is a breeze.
-SImply update your `docker-compose.yml` config to include the following:
+Simply update your `docker-compose.yml` config to include the following:

 `docker-compose.yml`
 ```yml